kumahq/kuma/docs/proposals/multicluster.md

 #### Kubernetes
-In order for the service consumers to have a predictable and controlled IP resolving, the Kuma Local CP also implements a DNS resolver.
+In order for the service consumers to have a predictable and controlled IP resolving, the Kuma Remote CP also implements a DNS resolver.
 It produces predictable responses, such that will be consistent with the generated oubound listeners for Envoy.
 Since Kubernetes 1.11, the de-facto standard DNS resolver is CoreDNS, and it is configured through a ConfigMap.
-The Kuma Local CP Resolver is added like this:
+The Kuma Remote CP Resolver is added like this:
 ```yaml
 apiVersion: v1
 kind: ConfigMap